Environmental Emergency (E2) Information

 Eric Carrier, Manager Environment & Technical for the Edmundston Pulp Mill, provides an overview of the Twin River Environmental Emergency (E2) plan, potential community risks, and the steps the operation is taking to proactively communicate to the community.
 Take a look.

 The E2 regulation was established in 2013 and updated in 2019 to ensure Canadians are prepared to respond to potential environmental emergencies associated with regulated substances.
 The government created a list of 249 substances that have potential health risks.
 Anyone who owns or manages materials on the list must make the public aware and educate individuals about how to respond in an emergency situation.
 Additionally, those individuals/organizations must have an E2 plan that is shared with the community.

 For the past 60 years, we have used chlorine dioxide, sodium chlorate, hydrogen peroxide, and fuel oil #6.
 These chemicals are commonly used in the pulp making process and are managed by rigorous process safety management plans that incorporate state-of-the-art monitoring and control systems to supervise their usage.

 As a part of our E2 plan, we want to be transparent with the communication about chemical usage and potential risks associated with the substances, our mitigation process, and our preventative measures.
-Take a look at the details in our Chemical Risk Assessment & Mitigation Overview below.

 Additionally, we are hosting a series of live presentations regarding our E2 Plan and chemical usage.
 Click here for our Community Calendar with the dates.